In Exodus 23:16 are instructions that God gave to His people:

 The Pilgrims onboard had been hand-selected by their church leaders for the honor and responsibility of going ahead of the rest of their congregants to start a settlement that would allow for both older and younger members to join them at a later time, after the initial settlement would be built up by their more fit members.
 These 44 individuals were the younger, stronger and healthier members of their Puritan sect known as Pilgrims, who had first left their homes in England because of increasing political and religious persecution.
 But after they attempted to relocate in Holland, where religious tolerance was greater, did they then realize the seriousness of economic conditions and the fear of cultural loss of their Pilgrim identity that could later prove to be disastrous to the sect as a whole.

 As is true of all Puritans, the Pilgrims believe that our Lord Jesus Christ Is the world’s only Savior, that salvation is by grace alone and that Scripture is the ultimate authority.
 But the Pilgrims differed from other Puritans on one important point.
 While the Puritans believed that they could best “purify” the State led Church of England by working from within the Church to promote right believing, the Pilgrims did not.
-Not only did they believe that the Puritans’ strategy would not be successful, but they also believed that it would lead to a weakening of faith within their own sect to the point in time where Pilgrims, in general, would no longer exist in this world.
+Not only did they believe that the Puritans’ strategy would not be successful, but they also believed that it would lead to a weakening of faith within their own sect to the point where Pilgrims, in general, would no longer exist in this world.